2018 Southeastern Provisions raid: Southeastern Provisions investigation

 Southeastern Provisions is a cattle slaughterhouse and meat-packing facility that began operations under the ownership of James Brantley in 1988 in eastern rural Grainger County outside the town of Bean Station.
 Prior to the raid, the facility was one of the largest sources of employment in the county.
-The plant was under investigation a year previous to the raid by the IRS after the agency hearing reports from local banking officials stating that Brantley was making weekly withdrawals of $100,000 to make in cash payroll for workers.
-Reports have suggested that Brantley hired an estimated amount of 150 undocumented workers in an attempt to reduce business expenses as much as possible.
+In 2017, an investigation into Southeastern Provisions by the IRS after the agency received reports from local banking officials stating that Brantley was making weekly withdrawals of $100,000 to make in-cash payroll for workers.
+Brantley hired an estimated amount of 150 undocumented workers in an attempt to reduce business expenses.

-In May 2017, as part of the then newly-established Trump administration's immigration policy targeting employers of undocumented workers, federal agents selected Southeastern Provisions and placed an informant to work at the facility.
+In May 2017, federal authorities placed an informant at Southeastern Provisions.
 The individual was hired without documentation and was paid in cash.
-The informant had observed harsh working conditions such as workers handling hazardous materials with no personal protective equipment and another losing several fingers while operating an electric saw.
+The informant observed harsh working conditions such as workers handling hazardous materials with no personal protective equipment and another losing several fingers while operating an electric saw.

-A month prior the raid, Southeastern Provision's sewage treatment system had failed, causing waste containing bodily fluids and parts from slaughtered cattle to disperse into the groundwater of the surrounding area.
-The Tennessee Department of Environment and Conservation (TDEC) would impose a $12,000 civil penalty on Southeastern Provisions until a new sewage treatment facility was constructed at the plant site.
-An investigation by the TDEC found dangerous strands of E. coli and Coliform bacteria in water wells and gardens in the homes of the neighborhoods located downward from the facility.
-Bean Station, the town nearest to Southeastern Provisions, did not have a sewer system for the excess waste to be relocated to, prompting the TDEC to mandate a "pump and dump" plan to wastewater facilities in nearby municipalities such as Morristown and Greeneville until the new sewer plant was constructed at the plant.
+A month before the raid, Southeastern Provision's sewage treatment system had failed, causing waste containing bodily fluids and parts from slaughtered cattle to disperse into the groundwater of the surrounding area.
+The Tennessee Department of Environment and Conservation (TDEC) imposed a $12,000 civil penalty on Southeastern Provisions, in addition to mandating that the firm transfer the waste to a licensed facility until a new sewage treatment facility was constructed at the plant site.
+An investigation by the TDEC found dangerous strands of E. coli and Coliform bacteria in water wells and gardens in the homes of the neighborhoods located south from the facility.
+Bean Station, the town nearest to Southeastern Provisions, did not have a sewer system for the excess waste to be relocated to, prompting the TDEC to mandate a "pump and dump" plan, which forced Southeastern Provisions to pump sewage from the facility onto trucks where they would be transferred to wastewater facilities in nearby municipalities such as Morristown and Greeneville until the new sewer plant was constructed at the plant.